Zaïd Amir

-Zaïd Amir (born 11 May 2002) is a professional footballer who plays as a winger for the Championnat National 2 club Istres.
-Born in France, he plays for the Comoros national team.
+Zaïd Amir (born 11 May 2002) is a professional footballer who plays as a winger for club Valenciennes.
+Born in Mayotte, France, he plays for the Comoros national team.

 Club career

-A youth product of Sablé and Le Mans], Amir signed his first professional contract with Le Mans on 2 June 2022.
+A youth product of Sablé and Le Mans, Amir signed his first professional contract with Le Mans on 2 June 2022.
 On 3 January 2024, he joined Mâcon on loan in the Championnat National 2.
 He joined Istres in the Championnat National 2 in the summer of 2025.

 International career

-Born in Mayotte, Ahmed is of Comorian descent and holds dual French-Comorian citizenship.
-In June 2022, he was called up to the Comoros U20s for the 2022 Maurice Revello Tournament.
+Born in Mayotte, Amir is of Comorian descent and holds dual French-Comorian citizenship.
+In June 2022, he was called up to the Comoros U20s for the 2022 Maurice Revello Tournament dirigé par Samirdine Youssouf.
 He was called up to the Comoros national team in September 2023 for a set of 2023 Africa Cup of Nations qualification matches.

+On 26 November 2025, he scored a stoppage-time brace in a 4–4 draw with Yemen, then converted the decisive penalty in a 4–2 shootout win, securing his nation's first-ever qualification for the 2025 FIFA Arab Cup.

+On 11 December 2025, Amir was called up to the Comoros squad for the 2025 Africa Cup of Nations.